WomenPlusPlus/deploy-impact-22-openedu-c/README.md

   - get_similarities.py: the function is called from update_database().
 It takes a dataframe containing all the text information of the project and uses an NLP model to calculate an n by n matrix that tells how similar the projects are.
   - semantic_search.py: this function takes a search string, computes its embedding, loads the project embeddings from the database, and returns the the projects that are related to the search-key.
 - [django_openedu:](https://github.com/WomenPlusPlus/deploy-impact-22-openedu-c/tree/main/django_openedu) cotains the implementation of a Dummy UI to test the NLP search and related projects functions.
 The Dummy UI is programmed in django using python.
 It is connected to a PostgreSQL database running in Azure.
-- [doc:](https://github.com/WomenPlusPlus/deploy-impact-22-openedu-c/tree/main/doc) Some documentation of our solution is given in this folder.
+- [doc:](https://github.com/WomenPlusPlus/deploy-impact-22-openedu-c/tree/main/doc) Our description of the project, more documentation of the solution and summary.

 # How to run and install the project
 All the final implementation of the project are written in python.
 The requirements.txt file contains the librarys needed for running our code.